CypherpunkArmory/UserLAnd-Assets-Ubuntu/README.md

 # UserLAnd-Assets-Ubuntu
 A repository for holding Ubuntu specific assets for UserLAnd

+For pre-requisites, I run this on an Ubuntu box with these packages installed: binfmt-support qemu qemu-user-static gzip

 After cloning this repo, you simply do the following...

 `sudo ./scripts/buildArch.sh $desiredArch`